Attila Csihar: Biography

 In 2008 he also joined another project, Gravetemple with Stephen O'Malley of Sunn O))) and Oren Ambarchi.

 Csihar started his solo act in November 2008, called Void ov Voices.
 His live performances have been in support of artists like Ulver on their first European tour, Bohren & der Club of Gore, Lustmord, Ruin and Diamanda Galas.
 He performed at "The Grand Reincarnation" Of Paul Booth's Last Rites Gallery & Tattoo Theatre.
 He also toured in Japan and performed in Australia for the Dark Mofo festival in Hobart, Tasmania.

 He has collaborated with artists such as Current 93, Jarboe, Dissection, Emperor, Taake, Ulver, and Banks Violette.

 Between 2016 and 2018, Csihar joined blackened death metal supergroup Sinsaenum.
 He would perform lead vocals alongside Sean Zatorsky of Dååth, with ex-DragonForce bassist and group founder Frédéric Leclercq and Loudblast guitarist Stéphane Buriez on guitars, Seth guitarist Heimoth on bass, and former Slipknot drummer Joey Jordison on drums.
 The band released its debut album Echoes of the Tortured on 29 July 2016 via earMUSIC.

 In 2019 he formed an esoteric noise project called Hiedelem with drummer/percussionist Balázs Pándi (Merzbow, Keiji Haino).

+In 2019 he participated in the live presentation of the album Canticles of the Holy Scythe by (Lüüp, among with a chamber orchestra of a total 14 musicians ensemble.

 Outside of music, Csihar graduated as an electrical engineer from a technical college, and used to be a private teacher of math and physics.

 He worked in film production, most notably on Tony Scott's Spy Game, where he was the first assistant of production designer Norris Spencer.
 In 2018 he was portrayed in the film Lords of Chaos, which depicted the early 90s Norwegian black metal scene (in particular Mayhem).
 He was portrayed by his son Arion.

 Although Mayhem have often displayed dead animals and blood at their live events, Csihar is a vegetarian in his personal life.